TiVo digital video recorders: TiVo app

 TiVo announced an iPad app on November 22, 2010.
 The app allows customers to manage their TiVos from their iPad.

-The TiVo companion app for iPad was released in the weeks following its announcement.
+The TiVo companion app for iPad was released in the weeks following its announcement. iPhone support was also added to the app.

-The app works with TiVo Premiere, Premiere XL, Premiere 4, Premiere XL4, and Roamio boxes.
+The app works with TiVo Premiere, Premiere XL, Premiere 4, Premiere XL4, Roamio, BOLT, and EDGE boxes.
 Limited functionality is also available for Series 3 devices.

 TiVo also released apps for the iPhone and Android devices.
-TiVo's Director of Retail and Channel Marketing, Bard Williams, stated the app: "...offers ... complete control over management and program selection, a multi-touch remote that features gestures-based navigation, and the ability to manage and navigate Season Pass recording, your queue and info about cast, crew, similar shows – without interrupting your TV experience...When you're not at home, the app still lets you interact with your Premiere for basic management and recording tasks."
+TiVo's Director of Retail and Channel Marketing, Bard Williams, stated the app: "... offers ... complete control over management and program selection, a multi-touch remote that features gestures-based navigation, and the ability to manage and navigate Season Pass recording, your queue and info about cast, crew, similar shows – without interrupting your TV experience ...
+When you're not at home, the app still lets you interact with your Premiere for basic management and recording tasks."